zodiac-signs-in-japanese

 The Japanese zodiac differs from the original Chinese one in a few notable ways:

-An important note: The 12-animal zodiac is indeed its own form of astrology that differs from Western astrology.
-With a calendar or calculator, you can easily find out your Japanese zodiac sign.
+By the way, with a calendar or calculator, you can easily find out your Japanese zodiac sign.

 Why Learn the Japanese Zodiac?

 • The Japanese zodiac remains culturally prevalent.
 Some shrines in Japan are dedicated to a specific zodiac animal.
 Visitors can write wishes on prayer boards called 絵馬 (えま), which often depict the animal of significance.
-You’ll also find mentions of the zodiac in TV shows, movies and in other native Japanese videos like the kind you’ll find on FluentU (where you’ll also find plenty of other vocabulary and cultural tidbits).
+You’ll also find mentions of the zodiac in TV shows, movies and other native Japanese videos like the kind you’ll find on FluentU (where you’ll also find plenty of other vocabulary and cultural tidbits).

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 You can try FluentU for free for 2 weeks.
-Click here to check out the website or download the iOS app or Android app.
+Check out the website or download the iOS app or Android app.

 FluentU Ad